-The additional task for a Performance Test Manager/Lead is to schedule a meeting with project stakeholders and take a combined decision on GO and NO-GO of the application.
+The additional task for a Performance Test Manager/Lead is to schedule a meeting with project stakeholders and take a combined decision on the GO and NO-GO of the application.

 - RED: When all the tests do not meet the defined NFRs then the overall test result is marked as RED which signals NO-GO.
 It refers that the application/project is not fit for production from the performance point of view.

 The last step is to present the final performance test report to the project stakeholders.
-The Performance Test Lead/Manager should walk through the test report in a detailed manner with the justification of GO or NO-GO decision.
+The Performance Test Lead/Manager should walk through the test report in a detailed manner with the justification of the GO or NO-GO decision.

 The final Performance Test Report is the deliverable of the performance test reporting phase which also represents the closure of Performance Testing.
 Download the template of the Performance Test Report.

 PerfMate is happy to start the reporting phase of PerfProject.
-He conducted all the tests agreed in the performance test plan and the results are favourable which meet all the NFRs.
+He conducted all the tests agreed in the performance test plan and the results are favourable and meet all the NFRs.
 Following is the summary of the test result:

 PerfMate presents the Performance Test Report to the stakeholders of PerfProject and gets the sign-off from them.
-After getting all the sign-offs, he closes the Performance Testing ticket (assigned before starting the risk assessment at the initial stage) and attached the final report in the ticket.
+After getting all the sign-offs, he closes the Performance Testing ticket (assigned before starting the risk assessment at the initial stage) and attached the final report to the ticket.

 That’s the end of the Performance Testing Life Cycle.